 Services and communications from federal institutions

-The Official Languages Act requires all federal institutions to communicate with the public in both official languages (for example, on their websites, on their social media platforms and on the Government of Canada’s Open Government portal.
+As a general rule, the Official Languages Act requires that federal institutions communicate with the public in both official languages on, for example, their websites and their social media platforms.

-Federal institutions must also ensure that communications are published simultaneously in both official languages and are of equal quality in English and French.
+Federal institutions with these obligations must also ensure that their communications are published simultaneously in both official languages and that they are of equal quality in English and French.

 Under the Act, you have the right to communicate and receive services in the official language of your choice at certain offices of federal institutions if they meet one of the following criteria: